Iron(II) oxalate

-Ferrous oxalate (iron(II) oxalate) refers to inorganic compounds with the formula FeC2O4(H2O)_{x}| where x is 0 or 2.
+Ferrous oxalate (iron(II) oxalate) refers to the inorganic compound with the formula FeC2O4 (anhydrous) or FeC2O4*2H2O (dihydrate).
 These are yellow compounds.
 Characteristic of metal oxalate complexes, these compounds tend to be polymeric, hence their low solubility in water.
+The dihydrate is hygroscopic.

 Structure

 Like other iron oxalates, ferrous oxalates feature octahedral Fe centers.
-The dihydrate FeC2O4(H2O)2 is a coordination polymer, consisting of chains of oxalate-bridged ferrous centers, each with two aquo ligands.
+The dihydrate FeC2O4*2H2O is a coordination polymer, consisting of chains of oxalate-bridged ferrous centers, each with two aquo ligands.

 Reactions

-When heated to 120 °C, the dihydrate dehydrates, and the anhydrous ferrous oxalate decomposes near 190 °C. The product of thermal decomposition is a mixture of iron oxides and pyrophoric iron metal, as well as released carbon dioxide, carbon monoxide, and water.
+When heated to 120 C, the dihydrate dehydrates, and the anhydrous ferrous oxalate decomposes near 190 C. The products of thermal decomposition in a sealed environment are a mixture of iron oxides, pyrophoric iron, carbon dioxide, carbon monoxide, and water.

 Ferrous oxalates are precursors to iron phosphates, which are of value in batteries.

 Natural occurrence

-Anhydrous iron(II) oxalate is unknown among minerals as of 2020.
+Anhydrous iron(II) oxalate is unknown among minerals As of 2020.
 However, the dihydrate is known as humboldtine.
 A related mineral is stepanovite (Na[Mg(H2O)6][Fe(C2O4)3]*3H2O), an unusual example of a naturally occurring ferrioxalate.